lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

  * Authorization Plugins - these plugins encapsulate the logic for authorizing specific users to use specific commands, and are called by the robot during authorization processing
  * Elevation Plugins - these plugins perform some variety of multi-factor authentication for higher assurance of user identity, and are called by the robot during elevation processing

-In addition, external plugins can call each other using the CallPlugin(plugin, command, args...) method, subject to the target plugin's `TrustedPlugins` setting.

 ## Command Plugins

 A command plugin's configuration specifies `CommandMatchers` and `MessageMatchers` that associate regular expressions with plugin commands: